spring-projects/spring-integration-samples/intermediate/retry-and-more/README.md

 e.g. 'fail 2' will succeed in each case on the third try, 'fail 3' will fail permanently after the third try.

+__NOTE: Starting with Spring Integration 4.0, stateless retry has convenient namespace support; this sample has been updated to show its use.__

+It shows the retry advice declared (for each profile) as a top level bean `<int:handler-retry-advice id="retryAdvice">`.
+Declaring it as a top level bean allows it to be used in multiple places (or via profiles).
+You can also declare it within the advice chain using `<int:retry-advice/>` (with no 'id').
+In that case, it cannot be reused in other advice chains.

 ##Stateful Retry Advice Demo